The Web Health

 • Tetracyclines (antibiotics)

 This discoloration can appear anywhere on the body, including the neck, and can range from dark brown to blue-black.
-In most cases, the discoloration fades once the medication is stopped.
+In some cases, it leads to a fat dark neck appearance.
+In most situations, them stain fades once the medication is stopped.
 However, in some instances, it may be permanent.
 If that’s the case, treatments like laser therapy can help reduce the pigmentation.

 Best Medical Treatments for Dark Neck

 Treating a dark neck depends on the cause.
-If it’s from a health issue like diabetes, your doctor will likely treat that first.
-But if the goal is to lighten the skin, several treatments can help.
+If it’s from a health issue like diabetes, your doctor will mostly treat that first.
+But if the goal is to enlighten the skin, several dark neck treatments can help.

 Common Treatment Options